 Next, set a timeline for yourself—how many hours would you like to spend a week looking for a new role?
 If you utilize the Job Search planner, it’ll calculate how many people to work with and how many jobs to apply for—and will follow up with you per week to ensure you’re holding yourself accountable.

-As you’re going through the search process, we’ve put together a great list of recommended reading for online resources, the best veteran job sites, transition assistance program suggestions, and more:
+As you’re going through the search process, below is a great list of recommended reading for online resources, the best veteran job sites, transition assistance program suggestions, and more:

 Planning your job search is one important piece of the puzzle; organizing it is the other.
 Especially as you start applying for multiple roles, there are way too many parts of the job search to keep everything in your head—and a spreadsheet is helpful, but often can’t help you account for where you are in the process with specific roles.